Andriy-Kulak/eth_app_3/README.md

 The app should work at this point and current value should become 5 after you confirm the  transasction on component mount

-*** The problem happens within `src/App.js` when I try to update the storage value to 20 (or any other value).
+*** The problem happens within `src/App.js` when I try to update the storage value to 20 (by clicking Set Value to 20).
 It always returns back a 5 which is weird because it returns a hash and no errors.